 - be aware of their rights, and make sure they are working legally

 - not carry out tasks until they have been properly trained and follow the training they have been given

 - know what to do in an emergency

 - Be confident in speaking up if there is a problem or they are unsure of something.

 The kinds of work you can do depends on how old you are.
 Find out more about Working legally.

-Crucial: Young people with disabilities, learning difficulties or special educational needs may be able to access extra support at work, or find roles suited to their abilities.
+Crucial: Young people with disabilities, learning difficulties or special educational needs can access extra support at work, or find roles suited to their abilities.
 Speak to an adviser at your Job Club or register with the EET Support Service.
-There are also groups in Oxfordshire that can help you get work ready.

 Bullying and harassment at work

-Bullying at work is any unwanted behaviour that makes a worker feel scared, upset or uncomfortable.
+Bullying at work is any unwanted behaviour that makes a worker feel uncomfortable, upset or scared.
 It can happen without other people noticing.
 Your boss or employer might not be aware.
 Examples of bullying at work: